MaxLogic/maxEventNexus/TASKS.md

 - Introduce a version field on per-topic subscriber arrays; update on add/remove and let Post reuse snapshots when the version hasn’t changed.
 - Avoid copying the whole subscriber array on every Post when there are no structural mutations.
 - Add benchmarks for Post with 1k+ subscribers.

-### T-1009 Remove DEBUG Logging
-Summary: Remove or hard-gate DebugLog so production builds aren’t cluttered with debug plumbing.

-Details:
-- Replace ad-hoc {$IFDEF DEBUG} DebugLog(...) {$ENDIF} calls with either removal or a dedicated {$IFDEF max_TRACE} guard that is off by default.
-- Remove gDebugLogPath, gDebugCs, DebugEnsureLog, and DebugLog from maxLogic.EventNexus.pas if no longer needed.
-- Optionally add {$UNDEF max_TRACE} to fpc_delphimode.inc.

 ### T-1010 Priority Subscriptions
 Summary: Allow subscribers to register with priorities so dispatch order can be influenced.